So, the vehicle tax deduction can allow you to purchase your dream car, basically for free.

 We personally love this car!
-We’ll probably get it whenever we can strategically use the vehicle tax deduction.
+And if you’re like us, get it whenever you can to strategically use the vehicle tax deduction.

 So the 2021 Tesla Model X vehicle GVWR (Gross Vehicle Weight Rating) comes in weighing 6,788 to 6,878 lbs which means it easily qualifies for accelerated vehicle depreciation.

 Its MSRP starts at $79,990, now of course you can upgrade it.

 But if we just go with the MSRP then this car can give you an estimated $79,990 tax deduction if you use it for business.

 We’ve seen some YouTubers using this car for business, so you definitely have to check it out.